microsoft/ELL/INSTALL-Windows.md

 conda install -c conda-forge opencv
 ```

+Miniconda comes with useful command line tools such as `curl`, which is used to transfer data via URL.
+When files are required to be downloaded from a URL, the instructions assume you have `curl` available to perform the download.
+Ensure you activate your conda environment before running commands like `curl`.

 ## Building ELL

 We build ELL by using CMake to create a Visual Studio solution, building that solution, and optionally building Python interfaces.
 If you intend to build Python interfaces, make sure to activate the `py36` environment as described above.